 As used in this Guaranty, the following terms shall have the following meanings (such terms to be equally applicable to both the singular and the plural forms of the terms defined):

+“Consolidated” refers to the consolidation of the accounts of the Guarantor and its Subsidiaries in accordance with GAAP.

+“Consolidated Net Worth” means at any date the Consolidated stockholders’ equity of the Guarantor and its Consolidated Subsidiaries (excluding any Redeemable Preferred Stock of the Guarantor).

 "Debt" of any Person means, at any date, without duplication, (i) obligations for the repayment of money borrowed which are or should be shown on a balance sheet as debt in accordance with GAAP, (ii) obligations as lessee under leases which, in accordance with GAAP, are capital leases, and (iii) guaranties of payment or collection of any obligations described in clauses (i) and (ii) of other Persons, provided, that clauses (i) and (ii) include, in the case of obligations of Guarantor or any Subsidiary, only such obligations as are or should be shown as debt or capital lease liabilities on a Consolidated balance sheet in accordance with GAAP; provided, further, that the liability of any Person as a general partner of a partnership for Debt of such partnership, if such partnership is not a Subsidiary of such Person, shall not constitute Debt.

 “Person” means an individual, partnership, corporation, limited liability company, business trust, joint stock company, trust, unincorporated association, joint venture, firm or other entity, or a government or any political subdivision or agency, department or instrumentality thereof.

+“Preferred Stock” means, as applied to any corporation, shares of such corporation which shall be entitled to preference or priority over any other shares of such corporation in respect of either the payment of dividends or the distribution of assets upon liquidation.

 "Principal Subsidiary" means as of any date of determination, any Subsidiary having consolidated assets (less any debt of such Subsidiary and any of such Subsidiary’s consolidated subsidiaries with respect to which the Guarantor has not guaranteed payment) equal to or greater than 5% of the Guarantor’s consolidated assets; provided that, as of any date of determination, each of the following named entities shall be deemed to be a Principal Subsidiary (but only if such entity is a “Subsidiary” as of the date of determination) without regard to the consolidated assets test described in this definition: Transwestern Pipeline Company, Northern Natural Gas Company, Enron North America Corp. , and Enron Pipeline Company.
 For purposes of this definition, (a) consolidated assets of a Subsidiary shall be determined based on the most recent quarterly or annual consolidated financial statements of such Subsidiary available prior to such determination, and (b) consolidated assets of the Guarantor shall be determined based on the most recent quarterly or annual consolidated financial statements of the Guarantor available prior to such determination.